TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

-   When *converters* is given, it should be a dictionary where each key represents the name of a type converter and each value is a callable implementing the conversion from string to the desired datatype.
+   When *converters* is given, it should be a dictionary where each key represents the name of a type converter and each value is a callable implementing the conversion kutoka string to the desired datatype.
 Every converter gets its own corresponding :meth:`get*()` method on the parser object and section proxies.